jamesgrodzicki/bamazon/README.md

 # Acknowledgements

 This app was built by me, James Grodzicki.
-Enjoy! :slight_smile:
+Enjoy! :sparkles: